aspose-total/Aspose.Total-Products/total/en/python-net/conversion/gif-to-eml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EML to EML?</h2>

+EML is a popular file format used for storing emails.
+It is widely used by many email clients such as Microsoft Outlook, Mozilla Thunderbird, Apple Mail, etc. It is also used by many email services such as Gmail, Yahoo, etc. EML files are also used to store emails in a text format.
+This makes them easy to share and store.
+However, there are times when a user may need to convert an EML file to another format.
+This could be for a variety of reasons, such as to make the file compatible with a different email client or to make it easier to share with others.

-For a Python developer, who is trying to add a EML to EML conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
+<h2>How Aspose.Total helps for EML to EML Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs that can be used to automate the conversion process.
+The [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of the [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
 It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EML format.
+This makes it easy for a Python developer to add a EML to EML conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}